edamla/mediterraneanagency/_books/2021-09-01-introduction-to-the-science-of-kalam.md

 of religion and that stood up to the stubborn and modern atheists.
 I have not come across such a book belonging to the theologians of the past Ahl as-Sunnah.
-The science of kalam should be com- piled according to the situation and location.
+The science of kalam should be compiled according to the situation and location.
 <!--more-->